Dexter Morgan: Psychological profile

 In Dexter: Resurrection, after surviving his shooting, a physically weakened Dexter tracks his son down to protect him after Harrison starts committing his own murders.
 While Dexter is killing again, he has evolved and seemingly for the better, choosing to prioritize saving a killer's next victim over killing the man, resulting in the killer escaping empty-handed.
-As pointed out by Dexter's Dark Passenger, he has never done this before, meaning that Dexter has begun caring about other people for the first time.
-He has also reaffirmed his commitment to the Code and has gone back to basics with his kills.
-As Dexter spends time with Leon Prater and his serial killers, he continuously shows disgust at their murders and the fact they target the innocent, even noting to Prater that while he did enjoy their company initially, he couldn't let them continue to kill innocents.
-This reaches the point where Dexter realises that he shares the Morgan sense of Justice, and while he does kill for the thrill of it, he also kills for justice.
+As pointed out by Harry, he has never done this before, meaning that Dexter has begun caring about other people for the first time.